Harold Hamm

-Harold Glenn Hamm (born December 11, 1945) is an American entrepreneur in the oil and gas business.
-He is known for extracting shale oil resources.
+Harold Glenn Hamm (born December 11, 1945) is an American business magnate in the oil and gas business.
+He is known for pioneering fracking of shale oil resources.
 As of 4 February 2022, Hamm's net worth is estimated to be US$18.5 billion, making him the 63rd wealthiest person in the world.
 He is the founder and chairman of Continental Resources.

-In 2012, presidential candidate Mitt Romney named Hamm as his energy advisor, and Hamm donated to and advised Romney's election effort.
+In 2012, presidential candidate Mitt Romney named Hamm as his energy advisor, and Hamm was a donor to the Romney campaign.
+Hamm was a fundraiser and donor to Donald Trump's 2016, 2020, and 2024 presidential campaigns.

 Early life

 Hamm was born in Lexington, Oklahoma, the 13th and youngest child of cotton sharecroppers, Jane Elizabeth (née Sparks) and Leland Albert Hamm.
+At age 16, Hamm started working at a gas station to support his family.
+He later went on to muck out oil tanks at a refinery.
+Hamm graduated from Enid High School in 1964.

+Hamm started as a "wildcatter", an oil patch slang for someone who drills risky wells in unmapped geological formations, hoping to discover oil.
+After he struck oil, he decided to complete his college education at Phillips University in Enid.

 Career

 In 1967, he founded Shelly Dean Oil Company, which would later become Continental Resources.
 The company pioneered the development of the Bakken oil field in North Dakota and Montana using horizontally drilled wells and hydraulic fracturing.
 When Continental Resources grew into a major oil producer, Hamm became a billionaire.
-Continental Resources, known for its use of shale oil, is Oklahoma's fourth-largest public company.
+Continental Resources, known for its use of shale oil, was previously Oklahoma's fourth-largest public company.

+In 2007, Hamm was named the Ernst & Young "Entrepreneur of the Year".
+Hamm was inducted into the Oklahoma Hall of Fame in 2011.
+In 2012, Time magazine named Hamm one of the "World's 100 Most Influential People."
+Forbes featured him on its cover in May 2014, publishing the story "Harold Hamm: The Billionaire Oilman Fueling America's Recovery."